OData/v3ProtocolDocument/OData.markdown

 When the resource retrieved represents a collection, the 'Target Url' of any Actions advertised MUST encode every System Query Option used to retrieve the collection.
 In practice this means that any of these System Query Options should be encoded: $filter, $expand, $orderby, $skip and $top.

-An efficient format that assumes client knowledge of metadata SHOULD NOT advertise Actions whose availability ('IsAlwaysBindable' is set to 'true') and the target url can be established via metadata.
+An efficient format that assumes client knowledge of metadata SHOULD NOT advertise Actions that are available on all instances and whose target url can be established via metadata.

-### 7.4.1.3.
+### 10.4.1.3.
 Invoking an Action ###

 To invoke an Action a client MUST make a POST request to the 'Target Url' of the Action.